Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 /*
 This is a block comment
 */
+This /*is not*/ allowed
 ```

 ### Destinations

-Destinations has 3 parts:
+Destinations have 3 parts:
 - Filename
 - Subfile index
 - Offset

 The format is: `Filename[SubfileIndex]:Offset`.
 The offset can be given in decimal or hex.
-If given in hex it must be prefixed by either $ or 0x so both are valid:
+If given in hex it must be prefixed by either $ or 0x so both of the following are valid:

 - `Party_char.amb[15]:0x1C`
 - `Party_char.amb[15]:$1C`